 - Parents who attempted to convince other people’s children to attend the Prom because they would be missing out on one of the most important nights of their life.

-And here’s the clincher…every one of the actions mentioned above were done, not by the non-Christians living in our community, but by young people who are members of the Lord’s church; Christians!
+And here’s the clincher…every one of the actions mentioned above were done, not by the non-Christians living in our community, but by young people who are members of the Lord’s church — Christians!
 If this is the way that disciples of Jesus conduct themselves at this event, then how do you suppose the world acts?
-It is no wonder that our school system annually mails out a letter to area churches asking for their help in keeping what they describe as “one of the most dangerous nights of the year for our young people” as safe as possible.
+It is no wonder that our school systems would annually mail out a letter to area churches asking for their help in keeping what they described as “one of the most dangerous nights of the year for our young people” as safe as possible?

 I fear for those who go to a dance, spend all night with their date, come home the next morning (which happens to be the Lord’s day), and find themselves too exhausted, because of their carousing, to go to worship or to truly worship in spirit the one who shed his blood for their redemption.
 Do we really think that such actions will be pardoned or excused because, after all, “it’s the Prom?”